Fl4m3Ph03n1x/market_manager/README.md

 once.
 Specially usefull for syndicates because you dont have to buy everything in advance and if you want to avoid the 100 items limit without being a Patreon, which if you want to support the site, you should totally become.

+## Setup

+Before using this application you need to get access to two things:
+1. x-rfctoken from warframe.market
+2. a cookie from warframe.market

+To get both of them you can:
+1. Login with your account to warframe.market
+2. Set you status to "Invisible"
+3. Go to "My profile"
+4. Click "Place order" button and fill in the form, BUT DO NOT PRESS "POST"
+5. Using your favorite browser enter the developer's console (usually by pressing F12)
+6. Go to the network section of the developer's console, clear it (if it has previous logs) and start monitoring
+7. Press the "POST" button on the form
+8. The console should have logged a POST request to the website
+9. Inspect the request and look for "Request headers"
+10. Copy the cookie and the token to somewhere

+Once you have the cookie and the token, you need to set the follow environment variables in your machine:
+- MARKET_MANAGER_WM_COOKIE={cookie}
+- MARKET_MANAGER_WM_XCSRFTOKEN={xrfctoken}

+Where {cookie} and {token} are the cookie and the xrfctoken you got from the website previously.

 ## Usage